 - Almost every single character in BIONICLE has glowing eyes.

-- Another lego series, Ninjago.
-When the ninja reaches their full potential their eyes glow.
+- Ninjago: When the Ninja reach their full potential their eyes glow.